on June 10, 2003, as a BCS student volunteer I attended a day long conference

 spoke to our local .NET user group, SGV.NET

 on Windows Workflow foundation.
-WF, as Microsoft defines is the new programming
+WF, as Microsoft defines is “the new programming

 model, runtime components, and tools for quickly building workflow-enabled

-solutions on the Windows platform.”
+solutions on the Windows platform.” is an

 excellent effort towards implementation of model driven architecture.
 WinFX,